 Connect with wholesome messaging

 For example, one of the most effective marketing campaigns for the season was done by McDonald’s in 2016.
 Their “You Are My CNY” campaign was a hit!
 Many people travel to meet their families as this is the only time that they get to see their loved ones.
 McDonald’s in China focused on the feelings of “togetherness and the importance of connecting with the people you love” in their campaign.

-- How everyone is getting creative and staying connected
+- How everyone is getting creative and staying connected.

 92% of customers are more likely to trust what another customer has to say about your brand, as opposed to just branded content from you.
-If we consider millennials alone, 84% say that user generated content has an influence on the purchasing decisions that they make.
+If we consider millennials alone, 84% say that user-generated content influences the purchasing decisions they make.

 Pick the right marketing materials